regebro/hovercraft/docs/presentations.rst

 Relative and absolute coordinates .................................

-In SVG coordinates can either be absolute, with a reference to the page origin; or relative, which is in reference to the last point.
+SVG coordinates can either be absolute, with a reference to the page origin; or relative, which is in reference to the last point.
 Hovercraft! can handle both, but what it can not handle very well is a mixture of them.